Russian frigate Admiral Kasatonov: Construction and service

 Following her commissioning, the ship conducted anti-submarine exercises in the Barents Sea and, on 29 September 2020, fired a Kalibr cruise missile from the White Sea against a ground target located at a training range in the Arkhangelsk region.
-Between 2019 and 2020 she tested a new anti-submarine weapon system Otvet.
+Between 2019 and 2020 she tested a new anti-submarine weapon system "Otvet".

 2021

 Admiral Kasatonov left her homeport of Severomorsk for her maiden distant deployment on 30 December 2020 along with tug Nikolay Chiker under the command of the Captain 1st rank Vladimir Malakhovsky.
 On 14 January 2021, the ship entered the Mediterranean Sea through the Strait of Gibraltar.
 On 18 January 2021, she paid a visit to Algeria.
 On 26 January 2021, the accompanying tug Nikolay Chiker visited Limassol, Cyprus.
 Both ships visited the Greek port of Piraeus on 3 February 2021 and, between 16 and 18 February 2021, the Egyptian port of Alexandria.
-In February 2021, tanker Vyazma joined the ship detachment.
-Between 2-4 March, Admiral Kasatonov visited the Turkish naval base at Aksaz.
-Between 2-5 March, Nikolay Chiker and Vyazma called at Limassol again, and between 8-10 March, Admiral Kasatonov did too.
+In February 2021, the tanker Vyazma joined the ship detachment.
+Between 2–4 March, Admiral Kasatonov visited the Turkish naval base at Aksaz.
+Between 2–5 March, Nikolay Chiker and Vyazma called at Limassol again, and between 8–10 March, Admiral Kasatonov did too.
 She also called at Tartus, Syria.